-Many people have reached out to me for advice on how to forgive someone since writing the article about what happened when I came face-to-face with the man who attacked and assaulted me a few months back.
+Many people have reached out to me for advice on how to forgive someone after I forgave the young man who brutally attacked me in February 2016.

 parent, spouse or lover for something they did that hurt you than it is

 to forgive a total stranger for a much "bigger" misdeed.
-The reason for that is your emotional connection to that person, and the sense of betrayal that naturally arises when someone you trust lets you down.
+That is because when we have an emotional connection to someone, we feel betrayed when that person whom we love and trust lets us down.

 Coincidentally, over the years I've published many articles with specific strategies on how to forgive someone right on this site.
 They all start with the same first step: Deciding that you WANT to forgive and let go.